-That said, let us start by giving you some advice: Whether or not you are contractually required to have insurance has no bearing on the professional duty of care you owe a client.
+That said, let us start by giving you some advice: Whether or not you are contractually required to have insurance, it has no bearing on the professional duty of care you owe a client.

 To help make the right choice when comparing PI Insurance, consider these three things:

-A qualified insurance broker has access to policies from more than 150 national and international insurance companies.
+First off, a qualified insurance broker will have access to policies from more than 150 national and international insurance companies.
 What is often not understood is that with a broker, you also have a claims advocate working for you.
-This means have someone with you to help guide you through the claim.
-Better still, an insurance broker gives you to have a dedicated point of contact.
-This means you have a single contact person and don’t get bounced around between people in a call centre environment.
+This means you have someone with you to help guide you through the claim.
+Better still, an insurance broker provides a dedicated point of contact.
+Ultimately, you have a single point of contact and don’t get bounced around between people in a call centre environment.

 Whether or not you are contractually required to have insurance has no bearing on the professional duty of care you owe a client.Simon Pascoe, FD Beck

 Can your insurer offer a broader, enhanced Professional Indemnity policy that stands apart from the standard policy?
 Check to see if your PI Insurance policy provides extensions which have not historically been included.
-For example, does your PI policy extend to include Fidelity Cover, i.e. covers you as an employee against losses incurred through dishonest employees.
+For example, does your PI policy extend to include Fidelity Cover, i.e. cover you as an employee against losses incurred through dishonest employees?
 Does your PI policy extend to include Statutory Liability?
-Remember, the devil is in the details so check the formal quote to see what sub-limits, automatic extensions and optional extension apply.
+Remember, the devil is in the details.
+Be vigilant, check the formal quote to see what sub-limits, automatic extensions and optional extension apply.

-Normally a PI Insurance policy will provide cover in respect of a claim against you for vicarious liability arising from the conduct of any contractors, consultants or agents.
+Normally, a PI Insurance policy will provide cover in respect of a claim against you for vicarious liability arising from the conduct of any contractors, consultants or agents.
 However, the insurer typically will not cover the contractor, consultant or agent.
-What this means is that if you are liable for the actions of your consultants the policy will provide cover.
+This means if you are liable for the actions of your consultants the policy will provide cover.